Top Album Sales

 The Top Album Sales is a music chart released weekly by Billboard magazine listing each week's top-selling albums in the United States.
 The chart has been published since December 13, 2014, although the magazine also retrospectively recognizes the Billboard 200 charts from May 25, 1991, through December 6, 2014, as part of the history of the Top Album Sales listing.
 Sales figures for the chart are tabulated by Billboard with electronically monitored piece count information from Nielsen SoundScan, now Luminate.
+The Top Album Sales and the Top Streaming Albums are component charts of the Billboard 200.

 The first number-one album actually published under the Top Album Sales banner was 1989 by Taylor Swift.
 However, since Billboard also recognizes the history of the Billboard 200 chart since 1991 as part of this chart, the magazine recognizes the first chart-topper as Time, Love & Tenderness by Michael Bolton.

-As of the Billboard issue dated November 22, 2025, the current best-selling album in the United States is No Labels: Part 01, the debut solo EP by Yeonjun.
-This is the South Korean singer's first solo record to appear at the top of this chart; as a member of the boy band Tomorrow X Together, this is his ninth.